diMorillas/vintageCars/README.md

 ## 🎯 Project Goals
 The project has the following educational goals:

-- Practice using HTML5 and CSS to create web interfaces.
+- Practice using HTML5 and CSS (Flexbox and Grid Layout) to create web interfaces.
 - Use Vanilla JavaScript to add interactivity to the page.

 ## 📚 Credits